mosquito/TorMySQL/README.rst

 About
 =====

-tormysql - presents a Tornado Future-based API and greenlet for non-blocking access to MySQL.
+mytor - presents a Tornado Future-based API and greenlet for non-blocking access to MySQL.

 Installation